Bungie-net/api/README.md

 - Grab [openapi.json](https://github.com/Bungie-net/api/blob/master/openapi.json) for the OpenAPI 3.0.0 specs
 - Grab [openapi-2.json](https://github.com/Bungie-net/api/blob/master/openapi-2.json) for the 2.0.0 specs

 NOTE: There are currently bugs in the generated documentation: it worked well enough to build the HTML documentation you'll see at the links above, but users are reporting a variety of issues - and in some cases, missing data - when they go to generate clients.
-I will be looking into those issues this weekend!
+Due to severe time constraints, I've not been able to prioritize fixing bugs in the documentation.
+It's still on our backlog, but for now any client generators you build will have to work with what we've got.

 # Extension Properties on OpenAPI Specs (or, how to generate much cooler clients for the BNet API if you want to take the time to do so)